California Aqueduct: Background

 Land subsidence is when the land gradually or suddenly sinks or settles due to movement or removal of natural materials such as water, minerals, oil and natural gases.
 More often than not, subsidence occurs when large quantities of groundwater are removed from sediment or rocks.
+As groundwater is drawn from deep underground layers of clay, the clay compresses, causing subsidence.
+In cases of groundwater removal, disruption to land on the surface and underground water storage can either be elastic, meaning recoverable, or inelastic, meaning permanent.
+Coarse-grained sediment which holds groundwater can be drained and recharged with minimal underground and surface level damage and the change that does occur is considered seasonal subsidence.
+However, fine-grained sediment takes longer to draw water out of and recharge and if groundwater levels are left low for too long, the compaction of the sediment is permanent and causes irreversible land subsidence.
 This often occurs due to human interference, but can also happen from natural phenomena.
 Subsidence can happen over very large areas or small little sections of land.
 This has occurred along the California Aqueduct of the State Water Project since construction.

 Human causes include; pumping, mining and fracking.

 Natural causes include; earthquakes, erosion, glacial movement, soil compaction and the formation of sinkholes.